-You may find that I scrutinize the online drivers ed courses with a much keener eye than I would the online traffic schools.
+You may find that I scrutinize the online driver’s ed courses with a much keener eye than I would the online traffic schools.
 Why?
 It’s simple.
 What teenagers learn while first taking on the challenge of driving is something they will carry with them through the rest of their lives.
 Driving is perhaps the most dangerous task we undertake on a regular basis.
 Despite cars becoming safer, the number one accidental death cause still remains auto accidents.
 Call them habits or learned behaviors – good driving practices will allow teenagers to drive more consciously and conscientiously, not just now, but throughout their lifetimes.

-It may seem my standards are unreasonably high for online drivers ed courses, but I feel that it’s always better to be safe rather than sorry.
+It may seem my standards are unreasonably high for online driver’s ed courses, but I feel that it’s always better to be safe rather than sorry.
 This is my litmus test for any and all online drivers ed courses:

 The program must have at least ten years of experience.
-No ifs, ands or buts about it…
+No ifs, ands, or buts about it…

 I’ve obviously taken into account that everyone has a different learning style.
-As such, it wouldn’t be fair for me to say that any and all students would far excel in an online drivers ed course.
+As such, it wouldn’t be fair for me to say that all students would far excel in an online driver’s ed course.
 Some learners need to be able to interface one-on-one with the instructor to be able to fully grasp the concepts being presented.
 Others do fine without that interaction.
 It’s ultimately your call.
 You know your teen better than anyone else.

 Despite this, I’ve found in my experience that most parents are able to easily answer almost all of the driving questions their teens might have and guide them through the process of actually learning to drive.
-I say this, taking into account that most of you parents and guardians have been driving for twenty years or more by the time your teenager is ready to drive.
-Don’t get me wrong – I’m not calling you old – I’m really calling you wise!
+I say this, taking into account that most of your parents and guardians have been driving for twenty years or more by the time your teenager is ready to drive.
+Don’t get me wrong – I’m not calling you old – I’m calling you wise!
 When you think about it, what you have is a great deal of real-world experience that has been earned over decades of daily driving (with an assumption that the majority of that driving is accident and ticket-free).

 I know how daunting the task of finding the right online drivers ed school can be.
 I’ve taken a lot of the guesswork and heavy lifting out of the equation for you.
 In addition, I contacted all of the schools below for discounts for my readers.
 Not a single one said “No,” so you’re in luck!
 On top of that, if you would be so kind as to use the exclusive referral links I’ve included, I’ll get a little kickback for my research – a win-win for everyone involved!

-I could go on and on, but rather than do that, I will just share with you my recommendations for online drivers ed courses I’ve found to be good options.
+I could go on and on, but rather than do that, I will just share with you my recommendations for online driver’s ed courses I’ve found to be good options.
 Please keep in mind that these schools aren’t the only ones out there.
 These are just the ones I’ve personally vetted and thoroughly checked out.
 What I can do is I can assure you that you’ll be satisfied with your experience with any of the schools in this list below; I’ve also made sure that the schools themselves guarantee your satisfaction or you will receive your money back!

 I know I shouldn’t play favorites, but I simply can’t help it.
 Up to this point, iDriveSafely has been my top pick.
 They have an unrivaled reputation for turning out great drivers.
-Secondly, they’ve been around online for over a decade, turning out about five-million graduating students.
+Secondly, they’ve been around online for over a decade, turning out about five million graduating students.
 That’s a lot of drivers on the roads!

 Other high points:

 I must admit that Improv is almost a tie with iDriveSafely.
-I can’t even begin to tell you how excited I was to learn that they’re offering online drivers ed programs.
-Their approach is a little more unconventional, but no less effective.
+I can’t even begin to tell you how excited I was to learn that they’re offering online driver’s ed programs.
+Their approach is a little more unconventional but no less effective.
 They have taken the “meh” out of the equation by having stand-up comedians from Improv Comedy Club deliver the material through humorous routines.
 It’s been found that human retention rates are much higher when they are entertained while being educated.

 Other high points: